DmytroPomyluiko/WarehouseKeeper/README.md

 <a name="Application-startup"></a>
 ## Application startup
-1. Install Postgres
+1. Install Postgres and creat db with sql in folder "Sql" warehouse_keeper_db.sql
 1. Load dependencies which are described in `pom.xml`
-1. Change `username`, `password`, and `URL` values in the `resources/db.properties` file to open a connection with your database
+1. Change `username`, `password`, and `URL` values in the `resources/application.properties` file to open a connection with your database
 1. Launch the application and start using it at `http://localhost:%your_port%`